GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 The one-source shape also covers the registry's infrastructure rows.
-Monitor, context modification, memoize, and the lend and clone adapters are all `T -> T` passthroughs with a side effect, and each is listed in the registry today once per wire type, several hundred hand-maintained rows in total.
-Over the record family they become single generic nodes: the record forwards, and the side effect is orthogonal to the type (a reflective snapshot through the layout descriptor, a derived context, or a persistence copy sized by the layout).
-Persisting a non-Copy element needs a clone and drop function per element type, registered once beside the type itself rather than once per infrastructure node, so the per-type surface shrinks from types times nodes to types plus nodes.
-Compiler-inserted infrastructure then splices one generic proto node without naming value types, which was the wiring layer's stated goal.
-The genuine conversion rows (the Into and Convert matrix) remain, because those do real per-type work; the type-erased attribute conversion rows disappear with the representation they serve.
+Monitor, context modification, memoize, and the lend and clone adapters are all `T -> T` passthroughs with a side effect.
+Over the record family each is a single generic node: the record forwards, and the side effect is orthogonal to the type (a reflective snapshot through the layout descriptor, a derived context, or a persistence copy sized by the layout).
+Persisting a non-Copy element needs a clone and drop function per element type, registered once beside the type itself rather than once per infrastructure node, so the per-type surface is types plus nodes rather than types times nodes, and compiler-inserted infrastructure splices one generic proto node without naming value types.
+The genuine conversion rows (the Into and Convert matrix) remain, because those do real per-type work.

 A kernel that modifies the index on the context evaluates an input at a lane other than its own, which makes index-computable reorders plain